RicoJia/ricojia.github.io/_posts/2022/2022-01-04-deep-learning-introduction.markdown

 It is important that all datasets come from the same distribution.
 One way to do this is **"stratified sampling"**.
 Stratified sampling is commonly used in surveys, where each subgroup in the population is proportionately drawn from.
 That is, if we have a city with 60% population over 40, then in a survey for 100 people, we want to choose 60 people over 40.

+### ML Ops

-**ML Ops**: Machine Learning Operations is similar to DevOps in general software engineering, is to quickly find the best model in a set of given hyper parameters, and deploy them.
+Machine Learning Operations is similar to DevOps in general software engineering, is to quickly find the best model in a set of given hyper parameters, and deploy them.
 Also, changes in the machine learning model or data can be quickly tested.

 ### Data Normalization